johnkary/johnkary.net/_posts/2012-11-05-now-powered-by-jekyll-and-github-pages.md

 ---
 layout: post
-title: Moved to GitHub Pages
-categories : [github]
+title: Now Powered By Jekyll and GitHub Pages categories : [github]
 ---
 My previous blog post on `git add -p` hit the HackerNews frontpage and the huge influx of traffic brought down my blog.
 This had happened once before, ironically when a previous git post of mine hit HN, but I thought [Chris](http://twitter.com/tidrion) and I had prevented it from happening again by using the WP-Cache Wordpress plugin.